idaholab/moose/python/doc/content/python/sqa/python_sdd.md

 At a high level, the system is designed to process configuration input, source code documentation, and other support files in order to facilitate its design (supporting the [!ac](MOOSE) framework and [!ac](MOOSE)-based applications).
-Some components of the utilities may in turn load other file-based resources to complete the its processes.
+Some components of the utilities may in turn load other file-based resources to complete its processes.
 Examples include secondary configuration files or data files.
 The system will then assemble its pre-requisites and perform its function using the libraries of the [Code Platform](#dependencies-and-limitations).
 The system can then output various outputs associated with its design function -- a website, test results, manufactured solution, translated